COVID-19 pandemic in New Zealand: Results

 Starting from 16 April 2020, random voluntary community testing took place in select supermarkets around the country to provide information on whether there still existed community transmission of the virus.
 This testing resulted in no positive results out of 1000 people by 20 April.

-On 19 March 2021, Newshub reported that scientists had traced two COVID-19 cases who had tested positive following their stay in managed in isolation to unventilated spaces in the doorway of their hotel corridor at their managed isolation facility in Christchurch.
+On 19 March 2021, Newshub reported that scientists had traced two COVID-19 cases who had tested positive following their stay in managed isolation to unventilated spaces in the doorway of their hotel corridor at their managed isolation facility in Christchurch.